MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 > The current SDK does not support Crashes for Unity when running on UWP, the instructions in this page cover only Android and iOS.

 > [!NOTE]
-> The SDK will not forward any crash log if you are attached to the debugger.
+> The SDK will not forward any crash logs if you have attached the debugger.
 Make sure the debugger is not attached when you crash the app.

 > [!NOTE]
 > If you have `Enable CrashReport API` enabled in **PlayerSettings**, collecting crashes will not work.